ChromexUnderscore/OriginsTweaks/README.md

 This Datapack overhauls the vanilla Origins Mod by adding:

-+ New active Powers
++ New active Powers.
-+ New passive Powers
++ New passive Powers.
-+ Ambience Sounds
++ Ambience Sounds.
-+ Hurt Sounds
++ Hurt Sounds.
-+ Retreat Sounds
++ Retreat Sounds.
-+ Death Sounds
++ Death Sounds.
-+ Automatic adding and joining of Origin specific Teams
++ Automatic adding and joining of Origin specific Teams.
-+ Origin-Specific Archievements (Planned)
++ Origin-Specific Archievements (Planned).

+### Pehkui is Required!